Prepress Resources

 Art Layout & Production Templates

-• We prefer that you use templates provided by Graphcom for custom cutting and folding to avoid late term corrections to final files.
-Unvalidated templates from 3rd party sources may not account for our requirements to seamlessly run your product through our software, machinery, and the process built into your production estimate.
-Seemingly minor differences can cause late term delays, errors and require new estimation to account for inefficient machinery and flow requirements necessary for layout to work as supplied.
+• Use custom cutting and folding templates provided by Graphcom to avoid late-term corrections.
+Unvalidated templates may not account for our requirements and can cause late-term delays and errors, and require new estimation to account for requirements for layout to work as supplied.

-• Graphcom’s prepress dept may be required to strip the art from your supplied template and place into a production template.
-This does take additional production time after file submission.
+• Graphcom may require extra time to strip the art from your supplied template and place it into a production template.

 Resolution

-• Photo/graphic effective resolutions of 300 ppi are preferred for high quality printing.
-Any effective resolution below 150 ppi (sign production requirement may be as low as 72 ppi, depending on viewing distance) is subject to additional approval before final production to acknowledge possible low quality reproduction.
+• Photographic effective resolutions of 300 ppi are preferred for high-quality printing.
+Any effective resolution below 150 ppi (sign production requirement may be as low as 72 ppi, depending on viewing distance) is subject to additional approval.

 • Note: Effective resolution is the final resolution after an image (photo or other pixel-based art) has been scaled larger or smaller, not just the file’s native resolution at 100% size.

-• High resolution PDF export settings DO NOT make low effective resolution images (photo or other pixel-based art) high resolution.
-These settings only ensure the resolution of high quality images are not reduced to unacceptable amounts during optimization.
-Low resolution content remains low resolution.
+• High-resolution PDF export settings DO NOT make low-resolution images (photo or other pixel-based art) high resolution.
+These settings only ensure the resolution of high-quality images.
+Low-resolution content remains low resolution.

 Native Design Files (Adobe, Quark, Microsoft)

-• Please submit fonts, along with Microsoft Office files (Word, PowerPoint, etc…) to avoid font substitution when output to PDF.
+• Submit fonts and Microsoft Office files (Word, PowerPoint, etc…) to avoid font substitution when output to PDF.

 • Word and PowerPoint have a function to embed an entire font for portable editing or a subset for production submission.
 Submitting the font separately or entirely embedded are the two best options if production editing is expected by a Graphcom production department.